nursethestrings/hello-world/README.md

 # hello-world
 My first foray in decades into code.
-Things have changed a bit since Apple IIe's, 386 processors, LOGO, and I pegged my pants.
-I intend to leverage my clinical knowledge in healthcare as a cardiac clinician and technophile to guide a jump to informatics and data analysis.
+Things have changed a bit since Apple II's and LOGO.
+I intend to leverage my clinical knowledge in healthcare here to guide a jump to informatics and data analytics.